nczmoo/dcs100/readme.md

     change potions to inventory
-    What if dying with gold increased your stats? change heart icon to green when you're poisoned
+    What if dying with gold increased your stats? change heart icon to green when you're poisoned what if the slot machine was a tavern and you could recruit people to come with you?